National Air Traffic Control Day - July 6

 National Air Traffic Control Day

-• On December 17, 1903, the Wright brothers made the first powered flight;
+• The Wright brothers made the first powered flight on December 17, 1903.

-When is National Air Traffic Control Day celebrated in 2024?
+When Is National Air Traffic Control Day in 2026?

 National Air Traffic Control Day is observed on July 6 each year.